Robert C. MacKenzie: Final tour of duty

+Awards

 Death

-MacKenzie gathered what little intelligence he could in the face of the government's impatience.
+MacKenzie gathered any intelligence he could in the face of the government's impatience.
 In preparation for the assault on the hills, jets borrowed from the Nigerians were to drop cluster bombs on the rebel positions in order to soften them up.
 However, the Russian pilot flying a Mi-24 helicopter tasked with bringing in the Nigerian commander who would communicate with the jets, without any explanation simply hovered over the camp on the 23rd and left.
 Calls to HQ fell on deaf ears, and when the Nigerian jets arrived the next day, they bombed the wrong hill.
 Alerted by ordnance falling on unoccupied terrain, the rebels were ready for MacKenzie's group when they approached their objective.

 MacKenzie, leading from up front with Tarawali and Lieutenant Andy Myers, came under fire from a bandit ambush.
 Tarawali was killed in the first volley, and an attempt to carry his body back was made.
 Fire was heavy, coming from the enemy hidden deep in the undergrowth.
 The SLCU dropped Tarawali's body and ran, actually trampling the Gurkha medics who were a little behind the command group.
 MacKenzie ordered that everyone should retreat and the senior Gurkha medic saw MacKenzie take two rounds through his legs and one through his back.
 MacKenzie dropped his rifle as Lieutenant Myers bent over him to give him assistance.
 This was the last anyone saw of either.
 Intercepts of bandit radio revealed that they had taken Tarawali's and MacKenzie's bodies, but there was no word on Myers.
-He would be later presumed dead at 9:00 on 24 February.
+He was presumed dead at 9:00 on February 24, 1995.

+It is alleged that the RUF warrior bandits consumed Mackenzie's corpse in order to gain his strength.